Satellite in orbit.

 Studying Aerospace Engineering

 Want to know how to become an aerospace engineer?
-Michigan Tech offers abundant opportunities for students interested in pursuing aerospace engineering.
-Our students have the chance to work on real-world aerospace projects for major aviation companies such as NASA, the US Department of Defense, and GE Aviation Systems.
+Michigan Tech offers abundant opportunities for students interested in joining this in-demand profession, including our bachelor's degree in aerospace engineering.
+Our students work on real-world aerospace projects for major aviation companies such as NASA, the US Department of Defense, and GE Aviation Systems.

-Rather than offering a major exclusively in aerospace engineering, we focus on developing students' expertise in a particular discipline that they can apply to aerospace projects.
-This approach is designed to meet the demands of employers who seek graduates with specialized skills in their respective fields to contribute to the aerospace industry.
+Students who don't major in aerospace engineering can focus on developing their expertise in a discipline that they can apply to aerospace projects.
+This approach can help students meet the needs of employers who are looking for engineering graduates with specialized skills in their respective who can contribute to innovation in the aerospace industry.

 Degree Programs